 to make last minute purchases.

 What if my camper takes medication?
 All medications must be administered

 by our trained staff.
-If your camper needs to take medication at camp, you must turn
+If your camper needs to take medications while at camp, you must

-All over-the-counter and non-prescription drugs remain in the ORIGINAL
+All over-the-counter and non-prescription drugs must remain in the ORIGINAL

 CONTAINER.
 All prescription medications must be in a PHARMACY-LABELED

 container with the camper’s name on it.
 Loose pills will not be accepted.

 PCCC counselors are trained on how to deal with homesickness.
 If the counselor needs extra help, leadership will have a conversation with the camper, but phone calls home are discouraged.

 Can I make a roommate request?